Weston McKennie: Juventus

-2020–21 season
+2020–2022

 On August 29, 2020, it was announced that McKennie joined Serie A side Juventus on a year-long loan.
 In doing so, he became Juventus' first player—and Serie A's fifth—from the United States.
 The move was structured as an initial year-long loan for a fee of €4.5 million, with an option to make the loan permanent at the end of the season.
 However, if McKennie met certain performance incentives, the option would automatically trigger, and the deal would become permanent.
 In both scenarios, the deal would be for €18.5 million, which could rise an additional €7 million.
 On September 7, McKennie had his introductory press conference and was given the number 14.

 McKennie made his league debut for Juventus on September 20, starting and playing the full 90 minutes in a 3–0 league home win against Sampdoria.
 McKennie made his Champions League debut for the club in the second match of the group stage, coming on in the 75th minute of a 2–0 home defeat to Barcelona.
 On November 1, McKennie got on the score sheet for the first time for Juventus, earning an assist on the opening goal by Álvaro Morata in a 4–1 win against Spezia.
 On November 24, McKennie started a Champions League match against Ferencváros, becoming the first American international in Italy to do so.
 McKennie scored his first goal for Juventus on December 5, in the Derby della Mole against Torino; he scored the equalizer of the match, which eventually ended in a 2–1 win.
 Three days later, McKennie scored his first Champions League goal for Juventus—a scissor kick on the volley—against Barcelona, helping his team win 3–0 away from home and finish in first place in their group.
 On January 6, 2021, McKennie scored a goal against league-leaders Milan in a 3–1 away win; it was Milan's first league defeat in 27 games.

 On March 3, 2021, Juventus exercised their purchase option for €18.5 million, plus €6.5 million in potential bonuses, on a four-year contract.
 McKennie started for Juventus in the Coppa Italia Final against Atalanta; he assisted Dejan Kulusevski for the team's first goal in an eventual 2–1 win.
 McKennie finished the 2020–21 season with six goals in 46 appearances in all competitions.

-2021–22 season

 McKennie scored his first goal of the season in a 2–1 loss to Sassuolo on October 27, and followed it up with a second goal in another 2–1 loss to Hellas Verona three days later.

 On January 12, 2022, McKennie scored the opener in the 2021 Supercoppa Italiana match, which the team eventually lost 2–1 against Inter Milan.
 On February 22, in a Champions League game against Villarreal, McKennie injured his metatarsal following a foul by Pervis Estupiñán, forcing him to prematurely end his season.